 What We Offer

-Through our grants and programs, the OEI team aims to build the capacity of faculty, staff and students so they can design, implement and reflect upon CEL activities.
+Through grants and programs, we aim to build the capacity of faculty, staff and students so they can design, implement and reflect upon CEL activities.
 We’re also committed to growing the number of community partners and alumni who engage with faculty, staff and students; improving systems for logistical support; and sharing and celebrating CEL across the university.

 For students, we support or offer curricular (for credit) and co-curricular (non-credit) programming, including